TransformAirports/uptime/README.md

 - **Purpose**: Hosts the static HTML, JavaScript, and CSS files for the Uptime Dashboard.
 - **Functionality**: Firebase Hosting provides fast and secure hosting for web applications.
 The dashboard, accessible at [uptime.transformairports.com](https://uptime.transformairports.com/), is served from this platform, allowing stakeholders to monitor the status of EEMWs in real-time.

-#### Google Firebase Authentication

-- **Purpose**: Ensures that only authorized users with MWAA.com email addresses can administer the site.
-- **Functionality**: Firebase Authentication manages user identity and access control, providing a secure way to authenticate users and restrict access to the administration features of the dashboard.
-This ensures that only permitted personnel can modify settings or manage alert email addresses.

 #### Postmark

 - **Purpose**: Used for sending transactional alert emails when a device goes offline.